Gain the confidence to guide and teach meditation.

 At our Clifton Hill venue.

-You might be wondering why we ask you to complete the ‘Beginners’ Course, especially if you have years or decades of experience, or have completed numerous other meditation courses.
-Here are the reasons:
+You might be wondering why we ask you to complete a ‘Beginners’ Course, especially if you have years or decades of experience, or have completed numerous other meditation courses.
+You might well feel that you have the basics covered and would be wasting your time and money relearning the foundations.
+We understand these concerns.
+Almost all our prospective teacher training students have them.

 Past students, many with decades of experience, have agreed that the Beginners Course provides a crucial platform for the Teacher Training course, introducing a relatively broad range of techniques, and a number of unique ideas and approaches.
 They’ve also agreed that by completing the Beginners Course you are provided with an opportunity to participate in the course from the unique perspective of a trainee teacher.